breqdev/breq.dev/src/projects/lps.md

 Mathematically, the hard work is already done: we can use the transformation matrices for the reference marker that have already been calculated.
 In a previous step, the system used the transformation matrix on the corners of each square, mapping each point’s coordinates in the scene to its coordinates in the picture.
 Similarly, we can use the reference’s inverse transformation matrix to map each additional marker’s coordinates in the picture to its coordinates in the scene.

-The system plots a simple overhead-view grid of each visible marker.
+The system plots an overhead-view grid of each visible marker.
 Note that the orientation and position of each marker is visible.
 Additionally, the size of each marker is known: smaller markers have a shorter arrow.

 ![](../images/lps/global-reference-2.png)